Kracken256/dash-shell-rootkit/README.md

 # Disclaimer
-This project was developed for security research, my own curiosity, ethical hacking, and educational purposes.
+This project was developed for security research, curiosity, ethical hacking, and educational purposes.
 It was intended to be used responsibly.
 Do not use this code for anything illegal in your jurisdiction.
 LICENSE TERMS APPLY.

 Hack responsibly.

 # Requests
-If anyone finds this code useful I can port it to other linux binaries.
-This rootkit is easy to integrate to any other GNU/Linux C/C++ program.
+I can port this code to other Linux binaries if anyone finds it useful.
+This rootkit is easily integrated into any other GNU/Linux C/C++ program.

 # LEGAL NOTICE
-The creators of the orginal "Dash" Software and their affiliates do not support or endorse the project titled "dash-shell-rootkit".
-The use of the Software in the project is solely at the discretion of this project's creators and contributors.
+The creators of the original "Dash" Software and their affiliates do not support or endorse the "dash-shell-rootkit " project.
 See the COPYING file for the previous "Dash" license.

 If you find this code useful, please leave a star ⭐.